nickfargo/state/src/state.coffee.md

         return unless attributes & INCIPIENT_OR_MUTABLE
         do @realize if attributes & VIRTUAL

-Find the superstate that holds the inherited property and mutate it.

-        s = this; while s
+Find the nearest `State` along the linearization path of `this` whose `data` storage contains a property with the given `key`, and mutate that property with the given `value` if allowed to do so.
+If these steps do not complete, delegate to `let`.

+        for relative in @order ? @linearize()
-          if s.attributes & MUTABLE and ( data = s._.data ) and key of data
+          if ( data = relative._?.data )? and hasOwn.call data, key
-            return s.let key, value
+            return relative.let key, value if relative.attributes & MUTABLE
-          s = s.superstate

-If no mutable property already exists along the superstate chain, then default to a `let`.
+            break
         @let key, value